homan-uppu/writing/1-Notes/Extreme asymmetry.md

 I believe the reason isn't that the underlying asymmetry was different, but rather that it wasn't visible due to external factors.

-...
+### Asymmetry is becoming more extreme

+Are you serious?
+What makes that happen?

-Our emotional response is outdated.
+### Our intuition is outdated.

 (a graph of gdp, with the flat part circled to show what we are conditioned for, and how the nature of the world, what works in the world, the level of symmetry in that world is vastly different than the part that we're in now).